thegilby/spotifysearch/README.txt

 Google Chrome Extensions: http://code.google.com/chrome/extensions/

 ACKNOWLEDGEMENTS
-“This product uses a SPOTIFY API but is not endorsed, certified or otherwise approved in any way by Spotify.
-Spotify is the registered trade mark of the Spotify Group.”
+This product uses a SPOTIFY API but is not endorsed, certified or otherwise approved in any way by Spotify.
+Spotify is the registered trade mark of the Spotify Group.